Managing your child's anxiety about attending school

 Once you have a plan in place with the teacher don't allow your child to stay home even if they are severely anxious - it will only make the anxiety worse in the long run.

-When your child is calm and relaxed talk to them gently and firmly about the fact that at school time their mind and body is telling them that they are worried or scared but they don't have to be bossed around by their feelings.
-Even though they feel fear they can still do all the things they need to be at school.
+When your child is calm and relaxed talk to them gently and firmly about the fact that at school time their mind and body is telling them that they are worried or scared but it's just a false alarm.
+School is safe and they will enjoy their day.
+Sometimes we get unhelpful thoughts that aren't real and that can make us really scared.
+But its just thinking and not real -school is fun and safe.
 Let them know their fear will pass the more they face it.
 Do not have this discussion when your child is being dropped off at school and/or is extremely distressed.

 When you take your child to school remain calm and be firm and repeat an encouraging but brief statement like "You can do this your fear will pass."
 Try to distract them immediately prior to school with a conversation or activity that will engage their attention in something other than their school fears.